PublicI/us-polling-places/README.md

-## U.S. Polling Places (2012-2018)
+## U.S. Polling Places (2012-2020)

 Learn more about this data here: [National data release sheds light on past polling place changes.](https://publicintegrity.org/politics/elections/ballotboxbarriers/data-release-sheds-light-on-past-polling-place-changes)

 This data release contains standardized data on polling locations that were used in each election cycle since 2012 for all the states covered by the dataset.
-The initial release contains 30 states, with more to be added in the coming weeks.

-### Status

-The initial release (2020-09-29) of this data contains data for the following states:

-*Alaska, Arizona, Arkansas, Connecticut, Delaware, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Mississippi, Montana, Nebraska, New Jersey, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Vermont, Virginia, West Virginia and Wisconsin.*

-This release also includes data for the following states but they are missing one or more election cycles:

-*Georgia, Michigan, Minnesota, New Hampshire, New Mexico*

-Detailed information about current and future coverage in each state is available on the [Status page](STATUS.md).
+Detailed information about the source of the data and coverage is available in state specific README files.
+This information is also available as a machine-readable file in the `manifest.yaml` file for each state.

 ### Provenance